 • Stamp duty (on purchases).
 There is no stamp duty for anyone to pay on residential mortgages up to £125K purchase price (or £300K for 1st time buyers).
 The amount you must pay in different parts of the UK is different.
 Give us a call to check or go to https://www.gov.uk/stamp-duty-land-tax

-• Conveyancing Solicitor fees – budget for £400 to £700 depending on the solicitor.
-We have solicitors who will work to the lowest end of this scale.
+• Conveyancing Solicitor fees – budget for £400 to £700 (although it can be more) depending on the solicitor.
+We have good solicitor contacts who can give you competitive quotes.
 Often on remortgages we can get you free conveyancing!

 • Search fees – the solicitor will ask you to pay local authority search fees and similar to ensure that the person you are buying the property from actually has the right to sell it in the first place

 • Valuation fees – on purchases you will need to choose thee type of valuation.
 See our notes in this page on the different types.
 The lender will instruct the valuer / surveyor for you usually and you will pay the lender for the survey.
 On remortgages we usually can get a basic mortgage valuation done for you for free!

 • Deposit – you will have to put down at least 5% of the purchase price regardless of the type of mortgage or type of property

 What about Help to Buy and new build properties?